rustls/rustls/README.md

 64-bit PowerPC (Big and Little Endian), 64-bit RISC-V, and s390x.
 We do not presently support WebAssembly.
 For more information, see [the supported `ring` target platforms][ring-target-platforms].

+By providing a custom implementation of the [`crate::crypto::CryptoProvider`] trait, you can replace all cryptography dependencies of rustls.
+This is a route to being portable to a wider set of architectures and environments, or compliance requirements.
+Specifying `default-features = false` when depending on rustls will remove the dependency on *ring*.

 Rustls requires Rust 1.61 or later.